What we do

 Dr. Nnenia Campbell an independent consultant and postdoctoral research associate at the University of Colorado Natural Hazards Center.
 She currently serves as an internal evaluator on a National Science Foundation Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science (NSF INCLUDES) project that aims to address the underrepresentation of racial and ethnic minorities in STEM disciplines within the hazards and disasters field.
 She is also Co-PI on an evaluation project that assesses disaster resilience programming among Feeding America food banks throughout the American Midwest.
 Examples of relevant projects in which Campbell has been involved include an evaluability assessment of approaches to measuring the return on investment for FEMA’s “whole community” engagement activities, a multifaceted evaluation of scientific collaboration and stakeholder engagement processes involving the US Geological Survey’s Tsunami Scenario, and an evaluation of disaster relief and resilience programming among retired senior volunteer programs responding to disasters in Oklahoma and Colorado

 Dr. Sherri Brokopp Binder is President of BrokoppBinder Research & Consulting, a research and evaluation consulting firm located in Allentown, Pennsylvania.
-Trained as a community psychologist, Dr. Binder’s work spans the academic, non-profit, and public sectors.
-Her previous projects have included mixed-method studies of community response and recovery following Hurricane Sandy, the 2013 Moore, OK tornadoes, and the 2009 South Pacific tsunami.
+Trained as a cultural and community psychologist, Dr. Binder’s work spans the academic, non-profit, and public sectors.
+Her previous projects have included mixed-method studies of community response and recovery following Hurricane Sandy, the 2013 Moore, Oklahoma tornadoes, and the 2009 South Pacific tsunami.
 She has conducted studies and evaluations for several national organizations, including the Natural Resources Defense Council, the National Institutes of Health, and the Society for Community Research and Action.
-Binder currently serves as Co-PI on a National Science Foundation funded study of the impacts of post-disaster home buyout programs and as PI on a study of local governmental response in housing recovery after Hurricane Harvey.
+Binder currently serves as Co-Principal Investigator on a National Science Foundation funded study of the impacts of post-disaster home buyout programs on affected households and communities and as Principal Investigator on a study of the role of local buyout implementing agencies in the design and management of home buyout programs in Harris County, Texas.